Can I bring my wife, husband and/or children?

 If your original training program lasts less than 18 months and if your host organization supports your request for additional training, it may be possible to extend your program up to a maximum program duration of 18 months.
 Please contact your assigned visa sponsor well in advance of any extension request.

 If your original internship program lasts less than 12 months and if your host organization supports your request for additional intern activities, it may be possible to extend your program up to a maximum program duration of 12 months.
 Please contact the assigned visa sponsor well in advance of any extension request.
 You must maintain a “good status” on your J-1 Visa and provide your visa sponsor all necessary documentation and application forms at least 30 days prior to the program end date indicated on the ‘TIPP’ and contracts.
-If your extension application is received late (less than 30 days prior to the program end date) and the visa sponsor decides to consider the late request, a US$200 nonrefundable late fee is required in addition to the regular US$550 extension fee.
+If your extension application is received late (less than 30 days prior to the program end date) and the visa sponsor decides to consider the late request, an additional nonrefundable late fee is required in addition to the regular extension fee.
 Please see the visa sponsor´s fee and refund policy for details.
 To request an extension of training/internship, please contact the visa sponsor, so they can send the necessary application materials to you and your host organization.

 If your spouse and/or children are with you in the U.S. on the J-2 Visa, they may request an extension of their stay at the time you submit your application to the visa sponsor.
 If all extensions are approved, your dependents may remain with you for the period you are allowed to stay in the U.S.